trixirt/gromacs/docs/install-guide/install-guide.md

     $ cmake .. -DGMX_GPU=ON -DGMX_USE_OPENCL=ON

+Because Nvidia OpenCL support is part of the CUDA package, a C++ compiler supported by your CUDA installation is required.

 ### Static linking ###
 Dynamic linking of the GROMACS executables will lead to a smaller disk footprint when installed, and so is the default on